-The Library Manager, with assistance from the Library staff, is responsible for the adherence to Library policies, and will develop procedures or guidelines, which will be available to all staff as well as to the community upon request, to ensure the implementation of these policies, which will be placed in a Library Procedures Manual.
+The Library Manager, with assistance from the Library staff, is responsible for adherence to Library policies, and will develop procedures or guidelines, which will be available to all staff as well as to the community upon request, to ensure the implementation of these policies.
 Library procedures or guidelines adopted under these policies are developed and applied in the context of the following professional and organizational principles.